Security Data Science & Machine Learning Services

 • Anomaly detection or risk scoring prototype plan

-• Model explainability and evidence requirements
+• Model explainability and artifact requirements

 • Analyst workflow and feedback-loop design